Glad8r/toy-editor/EXPORT_DATA_STRUCTURE.md

 This data structure provides:

-1. **Complete Timeline Information**: All clips with trimming, positioning, and ordering
+1. **Complete Timeline Information**: All clips with trimming, positioning, ordering, and properties (opacity)
 2. **Media References**: Either file uploads or server-side references
 3. **Export Configuration**: All settings needed for video generation
+4. **Clip Properties**: Opacity control (0-100) for each clip
-4. **Extensibility**: Easy to add future features (transitions, effects, audio)
+5. **Extensibility**: Easy to add future features (transitions, effects, audio)
-5. **Validation**: Clear validation rules for both frontend and backend
+6. **Validation**: Clear validation rules for both frontend and backend
-6. **Error Handling**: Comprehensive error codes and messages
+7. **Error Handling**: Comprehensive error codes and messages

 The backend can use this structure to:
 - Validate the export request
-- Process each clip with trimming
+- Process each clip with trimming and opacity settings
+- Apply opacity effects during composition (0-100, where 100 = fully opaque)
 - Compose the final timeline
 - Encode the output video
 - Return the result to the user